xcambar/emberfest_2016/slides.md

 class: middle, dinos

 ## Epiphany no 1
+# Ember is well-behaved
-# The outside world is hostile
+### Corollary: The outside world is hostile

 ???